 2 Timothy 3:16-17

 Now, don’t misunderstand.
-We’re not saying that we have to believe the Bible is the Word of God because it says that it’s the Word of God.
+We’re not saying we have to believe the Bible is the Word of God because it says it’s the Word of God.
 We don’t want to return to the circular reasoning we discussed a few weeks ago.
 But the Bible does make some very strong claims about itself.
 These claims challenge us just as the statements of Jesus challenge us.
 These claims demand that we make a tough choice: Is the Bible what it claims to be, or not?

 If these claims are wrong, they’re either the diabolical rantings of 1st century charlatans, or the grandiose fantasies of well-intentioned, but self-deluded, fanatics.
 The idea that the Scriptures are not truly the inspired, inerrant Word of God, but that they’re still somehow spiritually beneficial to us and even authoritative for the church is ultimately incoherent and nonsensical.
 To paraphrase Lewis, the biblical authors have not left that open to us.
 They did not intend to.